-The CCT is directed by Ryan Raul Bañagale (Associate Professor of Music) in his role as an ACM Mellon Academic Leadership Fellow and Assistant Dean of Faculty.
+The CCT is directed by Ryan Raul Bañagale (Assistant Dean of Faculty and Associate Professor of Music).
 Jessica Hunter serves as Associate Director of the CCT, with a focus on connectivity in educational opportunities across the college.
-The Mentoring Alliance Program is directed by Scott Krzych (Associate Professor of Film and Media Studies).
-Lead Instructional Coaches, Tina Valtierra (Associate Professor of Education) and Santiago Guerra (Associate Professor of Southwest Studies) organize and facilitate the Instructional Coaching Program.
-The Creativity and Innovation program is directed by Kris Stanec (Senior Lecturer Emerita in Education) with Program Coordination support by Madeline Brooks.
+The Mentoring Alliance Program is directed by Faculty Fellow, Corina McKendry (Associate Professor of Political Science).
+The Instructional Coaching Program is directed by Faculty Fellow, Tina Valtierra (Associate Professor of Education).
+The Creativity and Innovation program is directed by Kris Stanec (Senior Lecturer Emerita in Education) with Program Coordination support by Evelina Fisher.

-New faculty members are immediately a part of several Crown programs, including the 3-day New Faculty Orientation (see key dates section below) and the Mentoring Alliance Program (MAP).
+New faculty members are immediately a part of several Crown programs, including the New Faculty Orientation (NFO, see below) and the Mentoring Alliance Program (MAP).
 You will receive information about the orientation and MAP as we get closer to the start of the academic year.
-The New Faculty Orientation and MAP are designed to complement support within your academic department or program.
+The NFO and MAP are designed to complement support within your academic department or program.
 Look out for email announcements through the all-faculty listserv and check out "Today at CC," a campus email digest, about CCT events, programs, and opportunities.